-As a new McDonough Scholar, you will take LEAD 101 (Foundations of Leadership) in the fall semester if you are pursuing one of the following tracks: Teacher Leadership Certificate; Certificate in Leadership Studies; Minor in Leadership Studies; and International Leadership Studies Major.
-Students pursuing the Engineering Leadership Certificate will take PETR 101 (Engineering Reasoning) as their first course in the leadership program.
-The LEAD 101 course allows you to read and discuss the latest issues in the leadership development literature.
+As a new McDonough Scholar, you will take LEAD 101 (Foundations of Leadership) in the fall semester.
+LEAD 101 allows you to read and discuss the latest issues in the leadership development literature.
 The course, however, takes you beyond theory.
 You become a member of a team that develops a service project in the community.
 You are also assigned a community-service site where you begin to do volunteer work as part of the program's required community-service hours.
-The courses focus on four leadership skills: critical thinking, problem solving, teamwork, and oral communication.
+The course focuses on four leadership skills: critical thinking, problem solving, teamwork, and oral communication.

 What are the courses like in the Leadership Program?

 The Leadership Program offers a wide variety of courses for students pursuing the five leadership tracks.
-All McDonough Scholars take the same core course during their first year in the program – LEAD 103 (Organizational Leadership).
-This course uses a seminar format with readings, discussions, and writing assignments.
+All McDonough Scholars take the same core courses during their first year in the program – LEAD 101 (Foundations of Leadership) in the fall and LEAD 103 (Organizational Leadership) in the spring.
+These courses use a seminar format with readings, discussions, and writing assignments.
 The small-class size (usually between 18 and 24 students) allows open discussion and active participation.
-In their sophomore year, McDonough Scholars pursuing the certificate/minor in Leadership Studies and the International Leadership Studies (ILS) major take LEAD 201 (Theories and Models of Leadership) and LEAD 203 (Global Leadership).
+In their sophomore year, McDonough Scholars pursuing the certificate/minor in Leadership Studies and the Global Leadership Studies (GLS) major take LEAD 201 (Theories and Models of Leadership), LEAD 203 (Global Leadership), and LEAD 301 (Ethical Leadership).
 In addition, they have to take a one-credit-hour course designed to further develop their leadership skills (LEAD 240).
 Students pursuing the Teacher Leadership Certificate (TLC) follow a different track.
 They take LEAD 210 (From Teacher to Leader) instead.
 This course introduces the TLC students to the main concepts in the teacher leadership literature.
-Students in the Engineering Leadership Certificate take PETR 101 (Engineering Reasoning) their first semester, instead of LEAD 101.
-This course focuses on critical thinking and ethical challenges that engineers face when leading organizations.
-The ILS major requires more extensive study beyond the core leadership courses, including liberal-arts courses (political science, religion, arts, and history), foreign language, and area studies (Asia, Latin America, and Europe).
+The GLS major requires more extensive study beyond the core leadership courses, including liberal-arts courses (political science, religion, arts, and history), foreign language, and area studies (Asia, Latin America, and Europe).
 In addition, students in the major are required to have an international experience (internship, service project, study abroad) and a senior capstone seminar (LEAD 403) before graduation.